Lennong/graceful-backup/README.md

 # Usage

-You can pass one argument to the graceful script that commands the host itself after the Dockers and ProxMox VM's has shut down:
+You can pass two arguments to the graceful script.
 Valid inputs are; 'graceful [HOST,SERVICES,DOCKER,BACKUP] [reboot,stop,host,folders,all]'

 Examples:

 Reboot host after Dockers and ProxMox VM's has been shutdown
 ```bash
 graceful HOST reboot